yuvalmGS/gigaspaces-wiki-jekyll/xap100/gigaspaces-for-hibernate-orm-users.markdown

 - Built-in alerting system
 {%endvbar%}

-Read further in this section for more details about these solutions, or jump to detailed instructions: [how to get a free distributed second-level cache](#step1) or [how to add a GigaSpaces data grid](#step2).
+Read further in this section for more details about these solutions, or jump to detailed instructions: [how to get a free distributed second-level cache](#step1) or [how to add an XAP data grid](#step2).

 {% info%}
 XAP fully supports the [Spring Framework](http://www.springframework.org), and can be plugged in very easily without changing your existing code.